 You should use Facebook ads if you want to advertise to a vast audience.

-Facebook has over 2.4 billion users, while LinkedIn has just over 260 million users.
 Based on the user base alone, it makes sense to advertise on Facebook if you want to get your ads in front of more people.

 You should use LinkedIn ads if your target market is mostly professionals.